 If yes, erect antenna to their specifics; operate low power.

-If no, make presentation before homeowners association:
+If no, make a presentation before the homeowners association:

-- Emphasize public service.
+- Emphasize public service

-- Address concerns about RFI and aesthetics.
+- Address concerns about RFI and aesthetics

 Note that PRB-1 does not currently cover covenant or private land use regulations.

 Why may covenants have no limitations on small DBS dishes and TV antennas, but carry limitations for amateur antennas?